 There are so many elements that affect SEO, and so it can become pretty confusing and very time-consuming.
 However, we’ve got the tips, tricks and information you need to make sense of it all.

-Because SEO is such a vast subject, there are several basics you’ll want to get down before attempting anything too advanced.
+Search engine optimisation is a vast subject, so you’ll probably want to master the basics of SEO before attempting anything too advanced.
 If you’re unsure of the what, how and why’s of SEO, then briefly: SEO is optimising your website to encourage higher levels of better-quality traffic when a relevant search is conducted online.
 Generally speaking, the better your website is optimised for relevant searches, the higher it’s likely to rank on search engine results pages (SERPs).

 Fundamentals of SEO

-Even once you’ve carried out your website optimisations, even if you see a high level of traffic, that doesn’t necessarily mean it’s worked.
-You want to keep any visitor that clicks on your website engaged enough to think about and encourage a purchase from you.
-This is why it’s essential to understand that any SEO activities you carry out are for the benefit of your customers, not the benefit of search engines.
+Even when you’ve carried out your website optimisations, and you see a high level of traffic, that doesn’t necessarily mean the work is over.
+You want to convert those visitors into leads and sales, and whilst traffic may have increased, conversions may not have.
+It’s essential to understand that any SEO activities you carry out are for the benefit of your customers, not the benefit of search engines.
+This is why creating engaging, authoritative content is key to maximising the opportunity of increased website visitors, and encouraging them into conversions.

 There are several ranking factors that offer insight into the areas that need focusing on: